-- Fully intact power generation and thrusters.

-- Loss of most effective thruster(s).

-- Following the worst case failure.
+- Fully intact power generation and thrusters. - Worst Case Failure condition and loss of the most effective thruster(s). - Following the worst case failure.

-Does the current operating location of your DP vessel have other current speeds for which a capability plot has been created?
+Does the specific operating location of your DP vessel have unusual current for which a capability plot has been considered?
 What is the limiting wind speed envelope for each of the three scenarios listed above?